Results for Occupational Therapists

 An OT may also be known as a registered occupational therapist (OTR).

-There are 90922 specialists practicing Occupational Therapy in the United States with an overall average rating of 4.5 stars.
-There are 213 hospitals in the United States with affiliated Occupational Therapy specialists, including Essentia Health St. Mary's Medical Center, University Of Vermont Medical Center and Essentia Health-Fargo.
+There are 86747 specialists practicing Occupational Therapy in with an overall average rating of 4.4 stars.
+There are 226 hospitals near with affiliated Occupational Therapy specialists, including Essentia Health St. Mary's Medical Center, University Of Vermont Medical Center and Essentia Health-Fargo.